 Click Here for tab for Stay With Me by Sam Smith

-Fortunately for a beginning guitarist, this song is about as easy as they come, needing just 3 chords to play which are Am, F, and C. The thing that is a little bit more involved is the strumming pattern which requires learning a unique one for each chord, but if you follow the provided video lesson you’ll have it memorized in no time.
+Fortunately for a beginning guitarist, this song is about as easy as they come, needing just 3 chords to play: Am, F, and C. The strumming pattern is a little more involved, which requires learning a unique pattern for each chord.
+But if you follow the provided video lesson, you’ll have it memorized in no time.

 You Are My Sunshine by Johnny Cash

 Click Here for tab for You Are My Sunshine by Johnny Cash

 This song has been covered by over 350 artists to date and is probably one you are already intimately familiar with.
 It’s a simple song with a simple message expressing to the recipient how much she/he means to them.
 It’s a great tune for a beginner to learn and if there’s someone you’re looking to play it too, it’s sure to be well received.

 This song is ideal for beginners.
 Due to its various incarnations, there are no hard-and-fast rules about how you need to perform it exactly.
 It uses just three chords which are A, D, and E. Feel free to strum it however you like!